 I have been involved in over 80 jobs for 21 clients (as of 2020), from small startups to corporations like Danone Nutricia.
 These assignments range from single illustrations to full product development.

-If you'd like to make an appointment, have any inquiries or just want to say hi, you can always reach me at firstname.lastname@example.org or reach out on these places:
+You can always reach me at firstname.lastname@example.org or reach out on these places: